daniel-munro/covid19scientists/site/content/team/_index.md

       growth startups and mathematical programming, and he very much enjoys Rhône wines and sailing.
     picture: kevin schallert.jpg
-  - name: Ben Aldern
-    work_title: CEO and Co Founder, Prestozon
-    nsvd_title: Database Manager
-    bio: Ben has worked as a data scientist and engineer at several startups in San Francisco and uses that experience to make sure the Volunteer Scientist Database is reliable and easy to use.
-  - name: Tim Lee
-    work_title: Business Intelligence Consultant, Dell Technologies
-    nsvd_title: Data Architect
-    bio: Tim works to ensure the security and integrity of your data while also providing operational and analytical support for the NSVD volunteer group.
-      For his day job, he leads a team of business analysts and data engineers for Dell Technologies who provide analytical insights to help improve the customer experience and business performance.
-    picture: Tim Lee.jpg
-  - name: Ian Kerman
-    work_title: Senior Strategic Technical Specialist, Dassault Systèmes BIOVIA
-    nsvd_title: Data Engineer
-    bio: Ian is assisting the COVID-19 NSVD group with data pipelining and visualization.
-Ian has a background in bioinformatics and leads the Dassault Systèmes BIOVIA Innovation Center in San Diego, CA. Ian also volunteers at the Fleet Science Center in San Diego as a Volunteer Scientist and is an avid SCUBA diver.
-    picture: IanKerman_Headshot.JPG
-  - name: Manish Gupta
-    work_title: Principal, DBSentry Corp.
-    nsvd_title: Database & Email Manager
-    picture: manish_covid19sci.jpg
-  - name: Aaron Green
-    work_title: Principal, Iridium Consulting
-    nsvd_title: Strategic Projects
-    bio: Aaron is interfacing the NSVD with partnering organizations and community leaders.
-    picture: AaronGreen.jpg
-  - name: Vincent Law
-    work_title: Senior Research Associate, Department of Neuro-Oncology, Moffitt Cancer Center & Research Intitute
-    nsvd_title: Testing Sites Database Collection Lead
-    bio: Vincent Law joined the NSVD in hopes to lend a hand during medical and health crisis in the community.
-He is one of the leads assisting the organization on testing site capacities information and understanding their needs.
-Graduated in Canada, he is currently a researcher in Tampa, Florida, specialized in tumor biology of brain metastasis and leptomeningeal disease.
-    picture: Vincent Law.jpg
   - name: Crystal Lantz, PhD
     work_title: Visiting Faculty Specialist, University of Maryland
     nsvd_title: Government Outreach Coordinator